wallison-souza/nobe-teste/README.md

 Things you may want to cover:

+* Ruby version 2.7.1

-* Ruby version
+* Ruby on Rails version 6.0.3

 * System dependencies

 * Configuration

-* Database creation
+* Database SQLite3

 * Database initialization